WahtuAstrawan/saving-and-loan-app/README.md

 # Savings And Loan App

-This is a Savings and Loan flutter application (On Construct)
+This is a Savings and Loan flutter application (under construct)

 Demo (currently progress):